ga4gh/va-spec/schema/defs/annotation/VariationGermlineConditionProposition.rst

    *  - association
       - string
       - 0..1
-      - The relationship asserted to hold between the subject and the object of the  Proposition.
+      - The relationship asserted to hold between the variation (subject) and  the condition (object) of the Proposition.
    *  - condition
       - `Condition <core.json#/$defs/Condition>`_
       - 0..1